 In May, Aladdin issued a couple of their older masters (once again as the "Jets"): "I'll Hide My Tears" (David; another song written by Murry Wilson)/"Got A Little Shadow" (Bobby).

-"Oooh-La-La" started making some local noise, and, on September 4, the trade papers announced that Decca had signed the Hollywood Flames.
+"Ooh La La" started making some local noise, and, on September 4, the trade papers announced that Decca had signed the Hollywood Flames.
 They had acquired the group from John Dolphin, who was listed as the owner of Lucky Records.
-They not only got the Flames, they picked up four of the Lucky masters too: "Peggy," "Oooh-La La," "Let's Talk It Over," and "I Know."
-To make it even more confusing, "Peggy" and "Oooh-La-La" were reissued, in October, on Don Pierce's Hollywood label (in which Dolphin had, until recently, been a partner), at the same time that they were released on Decca.
-This was probably the result of a deal wherein Decca would release the tunes nationally, but Hollywood would have the Los Angeles territory to itself.
+They not only got the Flames, they picked up four of the Lucky masters too: "Peggy," "Ooh La La," "Let's Talk It Over," and "I Know."
+Decca issued "Peggy" and "Oooh-La La" (note Decca's spelling) in October.

 In January 1955, Decca released the other two masters they'd purchased: "Let's Talk It Over" and "I Know."
 There was no more talk of the Hollywood Flames on Decca after this.
 I think that's significant and I think I know why.
 I'll talk more about it in a bit.

 Aladdin Records then released "Shtiggy Boom" in February 1955.
 This was another Patty Anne tune, on which she's backed by a group (the flip, "Baby, Baby, I'm In Love With You" was a Patty Anne solo).
-"Shtiggy Boom" had been recorded that month as a cover of Leo Diamond's original on RCA.
-(I've never heard Diamond's version, but he was the tune's writer.
-Knowing what I do about him, however, it could have been a harmonica instrumental.
+"Shtiggy Boom" had been recorded that month as a cover of Leo Diamond's original on RCA (a harmonica instrumental).
 Probably the first vocal version was recorded by the Nuggets, on Capitol, on February 2.)
 There were also versions by the Bill Johnson Quartet, the Dooley Sisters (backed up by the Jac-O-Lacs), and Joe Houston (with vocal by the uncredited Platters).
 We've always assumed that Patty Anne's uncredited backup group was the Flames.
 But was it?
 I've come to doubt it.
 The entire contribution by the group was to chant "Shtiggy Boom, Shtiggy Boom" throughout the song.
 It's possible that some of the Flames were there, but, as I hope to show below, not all of them.